The Absolute Best Beard Balm Recipe

 This particular set offers incredible value for price, but you may also want to purchase the oils separately.
 For instance, you might prefer a nice sandalwood or patchouli if you’re looking for either a woody or minty fresh scent.
 Purchasing your own essential oils allows you to control the scent.

 Unfortunately, too many balms and lotions are either fragrance-free or come with cheap, artificial fragrances.
-We’ll give you some combinations you can try.
+We’ll give you some combinations you can try for your best beard balm recipe.
 With a bit of practice, you’ll have your own signature scent.

 Beard Balm Recipe:

-Now that we’ve finally gotten all of the ingredients, we’re ready to get started.
+Now that we’ve finally gotten all of the ingredients for our best beard balm recipe, we’re ready to get started.
 Measure out your ingredients, get out a pot and some measuring tools, and let’s get started!

 -6T.
 Shea Butter